ujtakk/verb/README.md

 # Verb

-VERB is the simple build tool for ERB-described Verilog project.
+VERB is the simple build tool for ERB-described Verilog project (with verilog-auto).
 You can use VERB to initialize ERB-Verilog project, create module and testbench templates, and build the rtl sources.